jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/running-frinx-odl-initial.md

 **RAM:** 4GB minimum; we recommend 8GB.
 **Java:** Releases based on Beryllium and Boron (and subsequent releases) require Java 8.
 **Linux:** Unless stated otherwise, this documentation assumes you are using Linux.
 Supported distributions are Centos7 and Ubuntu 16.04.
+To install Java:
+Ubuntu: In a terminal type

+    sudo apt-get install openjdk-8-jre

+CentOS: In a terminal type

+    sudo yum install java-1.8.0-openjdk

 ### Download the FRINX ODL Distribution